 Bridge to Nowhere in Azusa

 This ten-mile hike in Southern California crosses over streams, past raspberry bushes, and over hills to reach a massive bridge that was built for a wiped out road.
-When you get all the way to the end, you will also see that people bungee jump off this bridge.
-It is a great hike to do in the summer (not during a drought) as there are many opportunities to cool off and swim in the water.
+When you get to the end, you will also see that people bungee jump off this bridge.
+It is a good hike to do in the summer (start very early though) as there are many opportunities to cool off and swim in the water.

 Sandstone Peak in Malibu

 At right around 7 miles round trip the hike to Sandstone Peak is a rewarding one.
-This trail leaves the foothills and heads up into the Malibu mountains before it winds its way back down through foliage and past massive granite rocks.
+This trail leaves the foothills and heads up into the Santa Monica Mountains before it winds its way back down through foliage and past massive granite rocks.
 Along the way, there are countless views of the ocean and coastline below as well.

 Mt Diablo in Mt Diablo St Park